alvint/rwConfig/README.md

 int[80, 1024:65535] port = 8000

 # Declare that we need a database password.
 Sensitive information like passwords
-# should not be present in shared files, so we'll leave the value blank.
+# should not be present in shared files, so we'll leave the value unset.
 #
 # This means that the value of `DBPassword` will have to be set in one of the
 # declared sources above.
 It can be set on the command line using an argument in